Council housing: immigration and habitual residence conditions

 What is the habitual residence test?

-Most people have to be habitually resident as well as qualify under immigration rules.
+Most people have to be habitually resident to apply for council housing.

-This applies to British citizens as well as other passport holders.
+This applies to British and Irish citizens as well as other passport holders.

 If you've lived abroad in the last 2 years